 States are required to establish targets for the other academic indicators used to determine whether a school has met adequate yearly progress.
 NCLB requires states to include graduation in determining AYP for high schools.
 This is also the other academic indicator used to determine district AYP.
 Oregon selected attendance as the other required indicator for elementary and middle schools.
-Under NCLB, states are not required to increase the targets for the other indicators over time.
-In the future, Oregon will review statewide attendance and graduation rates and may adjust the targets for these other academic indicators.
+Under NCLB, states are not required to increase the targets for attendance over time.
+However, new federal regulations require that the graduation rate have targets that increase over time.
+In 2009-2010, Oregon will review the statewide graduation rate and will set the targets for the graduation rate that are consistent with the new regulations.

-- Attendance for elementary and middle schools: The attendance target is set at 92.0%.
-This target is equivalent to a student behavior rating of satisfactory on the current school and district report cards. - Schools with grade 12: The graduation target is set at 68.1%.
+- Attendance for elementary and middle schools: The attendance target is set at 92.0%. - Schools with grade 12: The graduation target is set at 68.1%.
 This is Oregon's historical statewide average of the percentage of 9th grade students receiving regular diplomas within four years.

-Note that graduation data are from 2004-2005 and 2005-2006.
-Data for 2006-2007 are not available until January 2008.
+Note that graduation data are from 2006-2007 and 2007-2008.
+Data for 2008-2009 are not available until March 2010.